Jackson throws 4 TD passes, and the Ravens close strong in a 41-17 victory over the Browns

+The Ravens (1-1) managed only 81 yards of offense in the first half, and four of their five touchdowns were scored either by the defense or with the benefit of a short field.

+“We gave them 21 points via a blocked punt, a fumble recovery and an interception.
+It’s just hard to win,” Browns coach Kevin Stefanski said.
+“It’s hard to win, period, but it’s hard to win when you do that.
+We’ll own it.”

-After holding Cincinnati to 141 yards in a one-point loss to the Bengals last week, the Cleveland defense limited Derrick Henry to just 24 yards on 11 rushing attempts and forced the Ravens to work.
+After holding Cincinnati to 141 yards in a one-point loss last week, the Cleveland defense limited Derrick Henry to just 23 yards on 11 rushing attempts.
+The Ravens rushed for 45 yards, their lowest team total since Jackson took over at quarterback in 2018 — not counting games he's missed.

 But the Browns (0-2) were mostly inept on offense.
 Flacco, the former Super Bowl-winning quarterback for the Ravens playing his first game in Baltimore as an opposing player, went 25 for 45 for 199 yards and a touchdown, with an interception and a lost fumble.

-The Ravens (1-1) led 10-3 at halftime despite having just four first downs and 81 yards of offense.
-A 41-yard pass to DeAndre Hopkins set Baltimore up with first-and-goal from the 1, but an incompletion, a false start, another incompletion and a sack forced the Ravens to settle for a field goal.
+The Ravens (1-1) led 10-3 at halftime despite having just four first downs.
+A 41-yard pass to DeAndre Hopkins in the third quarter set Baltimore up with first-and-goal from the 1, but an incompletion, a false start, another incompletion and a sack by Myles Garrett forced the Ravens to settle for a field goal.

 Then Flacco forced a pass that was intercepted by Nate Wiggins and returned 61 yards to the 5.
 Cleveland made Baltimore use all four downs from there, but Jackson finally found Devontez Walker for a 2-yard touchdown that made it 20-3.